hyperledger-archives/sawtooth-marketplace/README.md

 ## Deployment

 Dockerfiles are also available to build images suitable for deployment, and are demarcated with a `-installed` tag.
-These will copy repo files at build time rather than referencing them locally.
+These will build the Protobufs and copy repo files at build time rather than referencing them locally.
 They can all be built individually, or built and run using `docker-compose`:

 ```bash
 docker-compose -f docker-compose-installed.yaml up